stevenlin510/Cycle_PUGAN/README.md

 Cycle_PUGAN(Cycle Point cloud Upsampling Generative Adversarial Network) by Wei-Cheng LIN, MMLAB.

 #### Introduction
 This repository is for my undergraduate final project.
-My idea is that embedding PUGAN into CycleGAN framework however the results are not promising.
+My idea is that embed PUGAN into CycleGAN framework, however the results are not promising.
 The code is modified from [PUGAN-pytorch](https://github.com/UncleMEDM/PUGAN-pytorch) and [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 #### Usage
 1. Clone the repository:
     ```shell